yombo/yombo-gateway/docs/source/chapters/developing-yombo-modules.rst

 * :ref:`Empty <emptymodule>` - This module is the bare minimum needed to function.
 Copy this module as a base for your own.
 * :ref:`LogReader <logreader>` - Demonstrates using the Yombo filereader to monitor a file for reading.
-It also demonstrates sending device command :ref:`messages <message>` when valid voice command is found in a file.
 * :ref:`LogWriter <logwriter>` - Demonstrates subscribing to all messages in a gateway.
 This module logs everything it receives to a file.
 * :ref:`AutomationExample <automationexample>` - Demonstrates adding rules to the automation system.